 “Take Five” with Pete Malinverni

 Here at The Django located in the cellar level of Roxy Hotel New York, we are proud to feature acclaimed pianist Pete Malinverni.
-Check out his conversation with director of music and fellow musician, Ken Fowser.
-Also be sure to check out his latest album “On the Town – Pete Malinverni plays Leonard Bernstein” on Spotify here.
+Be sure to check out his latest album “On the Town – Pete Malinverni plays Leonard Bernstein” on Spotify here.

 PM: Many years ago, while playing a solo piano gig here in NYC, I met Leonard Bernstein.
 He spent most of the evening hanging out with me, and I washappy to learn that the person I’d always seen as an engaged, inspiring and passionate musician was all those things, and to an even greater extent than I’d thought, from having watched his “Young Peoples’” Concerts” and the Norton Lecture Series for Harvard.
 He introduced me that evening to Betty Comden and Adolph Green, with whom he wrote, “On the Town” and “Wonderful Town”, and it was a night I’ll always remember.
 Then, a couple of years ago, for Bernstein’s centennial, I wrote a book of four-horn arrangements featuring saxophonist Joe Lovano for a date at the Performing Arts Center at Purchase College, where I chair the Jazz Studies program.
 I subsequently began to play the music in the trio format, since that’s the lion’s share of performing I do, and felt that this was a good time to document the work.
 The result is this new recording, with which I’m pleased.
 As you know, musicians find it very difficult to listen to themselves on record, but when I listen to this, I like it, because I enjoy hearing the fresh interplay between Ugonna Okegwo, Jeff Hamilton and me.
 We had a lot of fun in the (Van Gelder) studio.